GS2Mesh: Surface Reconstruction from Gaussian Splatting via Novel Stereo Views: Method

 \subsection{Scene Capture and Pose Estimation}

-Our pipeline receives a video or images of a scene as input.
-Following the vanilla 3DGS, we employ COLMAP \cite{schoenberger2016sfm, schoenberger2016mvs} for Structure-from-Motion (SFM) to identify points of interest and deduce camera matrices from the provided images.
+We start with a video or images of a static scene as input.
+Following the vanilla 3DGS, we employ COLMAP \cite{schoenberger2016sfm, schoenberger2016mvs} for SFM to identify points of interest and deduce camera matrices from the provided images.